A Step by Step Guide on How to Plan a Road Trip with Kids in Tow:

 Never thought of the Netherlands for a road trip?
 Start of in Amsterdam where the kids will enjoy boarding a canal tour.
 From here you can see many of Amsterdam’s famous sites.
 Or if you feel more need to stretch your legs after a few hours in the car, hire some bikes from one of Amsterdam’s numerous rental shops – complete with a bakfiets (bike trailer) for the youngest and join the locals.
 The most popular road trip in the Netherlands in the spring is the Flower Tour.
 In April and May, flower fields displaying hyacinths, tulips, narcissi, and daffodils delight travellers and locals alike.
 So continue your road trip by heading to Haarlem, then south on the so-called Bloemen Route to the cities of Lisse, Leiden, and Naaldwijk for a spectacular view of flower field after flower field.

-Due to its small size, Portugal makes for an ideal road trip that appeals to both parents and children.
+Due to its small size, Portugal makes for an ideal road trip with kids.
 One important factor to consider is that you can cheap car rental in Portugal .
-Start your family road trip in Porto or Lisbon, two of the most popular destinations in the country, and explore the coastline as you drive south admiring the pretty coastal landscape, with its rugged cliffs and secluded beaches.
+Start in Porto or Lisbon, two of the most popular destinations in the country, and explore the coastline as you drive south admiring the pretty coastal landscape, with its rugged cliffs and secluded beaches.
 The route to the stunning beaches of the Algarve in the south of Portugal is very scenic, but roads often become narrow and meandering.
 So, if your child suffers from travel sickness, you may want to stay on toll roads or motorways, which are of a much higher standard than the often poorly kept country roads.

 The US: